Five screenshots from the WeeSprout website:

 As you can see from the XRF test results for the WeeSprout jars in Section #2 above, the painted coatings (measurement and logo markings) on these jars read in at over 3,000 ppm Lead.
 A 3,234 ppm Lead reading works out to more than THIRTY-FIVE (35) times the amount of Lead that would be considered illegal in an item like this.

-Section #3A) Specifically which WeeSprout reusable glass products are contaminated?
+Section #3A) Which WeeSprout reusable glass products are contaminated, specifically?

 Section #3B) Point of further concern — interchangeable tops: